davidrehbinder/learning-kafka/README.md

 ```

 Or:
 * `./consumer.py topics <topics>`, which listens to all partitions of the specified (space-separated) topics.
-If you only specify one topic, you can add the `-p` flag, which specifies which partition(s) to listen to.
+If you only specify one topic, you can use the `-p` flag, which specifies which partition(s) to listen to.
+If you want to commit and get messages with the latest offset instead, use the `-f` flag.
 * `./consumer.py -l` lists the topics the user is authorized to view and the partitions for each topic.

 ## Todo